 Video Notes on Making Water Kefir Quickly

 I always include a few notes for those of you who don’t have time to watch videos (although this one is really short, just over 2 minutes):

-- I have ditched the bag since last year – I just pour off the finished kefir, leave the grains swimming (no strainer or rinsing) and add 1/4 c. sugar, some mineral drops, and de-chlorinated water.
+- I used to use a bag to contain the “grains” and rinse it each time, but now I just pour off the finished kefir, leave the grains swimming (no strainer or rinsing) and add 1/4 c. sugar, some mineral drops, and de-chlorinated water.